orbs-network/pbft-typescript/README.md

 - [V] Remove node types from the tests
 - [V] PBFT onLeaderChange should count itself
 - [V] Generate new block via a blocks provider?
+- [V] on new-view the new leader is not counting itself (not logging the PP before sending the new-view)
+- [V] implement new-view
+- [V] we should have a timer for each view. new-view shouldn't restart a timer if it's already started.
+- [V] suggest block in new-view (inside PP)
+- [ ] synced init node is missing
 - [ ] the onElected will trigger new-view more than once
-- [ ] on new-view the new leader is not counting itself (not logging the PP before sending the new-view)
-- [ ] implement new-view
-- [ ] we should have a timer for each view. new-view shouldn't restart a timer if it's already started.
+- [ ] new-view shouldn't restart a timer if it's already started.
 - [ ] term should be taken from the height of the latest block and not do ++ on commit.
 - [ ] commit is pushing the block hash to a log to prevent multiple commits of the same block, this shouldn't be the solution.
-- [ ] suggest block in new-view (inside PP)
+- [ ] suggest block in new-view (inside PP), with proofs from other nodes.
 - [ ] extract block util
 - [ ] trigger once, prepared, elected, new-view, committed.
 - [ ] missing protection against byzantine attacks with wrong term/view/message/senderId etc.